Tristannn1337/Ivory/README.md

 -   **Principal** (ETH)
     -   The amount of ETH that the operator is raising out of 32.
+    -   Limited to increments of 1 ether?

 -   **Maturity** (Block)
     -   The block that the operator is comitting to withdrawing the validator balance by.
     -   Enforced by a **Late Withdrawal Penalty** and a **Early Withdrawal Penalty** described in the cryptoeconomics section.

--   **Annualized Yield** (%)
+-   **APR** (%)
-    -   The yield operator expects from the network, discounted by their comission rate, and guaranteed to the bond holder.
+    -   The reward rate the operator expects from the network, discounted by their comission rate, and guaranteed to the bond holder.

 -   **Penalty Multiplier** (%)
-    -   The yield multiplier applied to determine pentalty rates for withdrawing early or late.
+    -   The APR multiplier applied to determine pentalty rates for withdrawing early or late.
     -   Allows operators to adjust risk propositions and justify different comission rates.

 -   **Grace Period** (Blocks)